Cahlan Research Library

 Broadly speaking, the Cahlan Research Library is a special library because it contains material of specialized interest.
 While public libraries contain materials on almost every topic imaginable, special libraries have a narrower focus (specialized interest).
 In the case of the Cahlan Research Library at Nevada State Museum, Las Vegas, our specialized interest is the history of Nevada, with an emphasis on southern Nevada.
 Although we are not an academic library, our collections can be compared to university special collections.
 Famous examples of special libraries are the Library of Congress and presidential libraries.

 Because items in the research library are museum artifacts that require special care, the library cannot be browsed.
 Additionally, material cannot be checked out from the library.
 In some cases, you may be required to use gloves to handle the material.
-Due to staffing shortages, anything other than newspaper research requires an appointment.
+Due to budget cuts and reduced hours, all in-person visits must be by scheduled appointment.

-As part of a state museum, the library is open to the public and free to use.
-The research library also serves as a resource for museum staff.
-The research library can be broken down into several main sections (collections):
+As part of a state museum, the library is available to the public and free to use.
+The research library also serves as a resource for the museum team.

 - Manuscripts Collection – Personal documents, organizational records, and other collections comprised of predominantly unpublished materials.